eccentric-j/cra-reload-repro/README.md

+# Reproduction

+If you try to edit App.js and change the text content, you would expect it to hot-reload the page in the browser.
+Unfortunately because there's more than one export, it does not reload at all.

+1. Clone this repo
+2. Run `yarn start`
+3. View in browser
+4. Edit App.js and change some text, maybe a single word
+5. Save changes to App.js

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).